Visiting Asbury Park - The coolest shore town in New Jersey

 For me, what keeps Asbury in the “magical” category is the bits of architecture and worn structures from the past, covered in romantic motifs and “gargoyles” of the sand and sea.
 The ghosts that seem to haunt these places are an artist’s dream.

-Take a walk heading north on the boardwalk and pass through the Grand Arcade of the old Convention Center, where there are quirky art displays and small shops that sell Tillie-themed beach wares and a few good bites.
+Take a walk heading north on the boardwalk and pass through the Grand Arcade of the old Convention Hall, where there are quirky art displays and small shops that sell Tillie-themed beach wares and a few good bites.
 If you need a restroom, the ones in this building are usually open.
 The Grand Arcade spans the area between the Convention Hall on the left and the Paramount Theater on the right, where concerts are still held.
 If the doors are open, take a look around inside the theater.
 It’s a blast from the past, and pro tip, you can use the restrooms in there as well.

 I always try to hit up the Asbury Park Roastery while I’m there, though it closes pretty early in the afternoon.
 Some of the best artisan coffee I’ve had in NJ and the hot chocolate for the hubs gets the thumbs up as well.
 Perfect for a chilly day walking the boards - yes we tend to visit Asbury in all seasons.
 Memorably for me, one February afternoon, we sat on a log on the beach sipping Roastery drinks and discussing our future plans.
 That’s Asbury Park.
 It’s dreamy like that.